crimsonflower420/KrazyTakeoutGoBox/README.md

 ## Support the project

-If KrazyToGo saves you a weekend of yak-shaving, [buy Grant a coffee](https://buymeacoffee.com/grantgollak).
+You are strongly encouraged to [buy Grant a coffee](https://buymeacoffee.com/grantgollak).
 The GitHub **Sponsor** button on this repo points at the same page.

 ## Contributing & security